 (3) Mapalos (sp?), a system of cooperative agriculture.
 15% higher efficiency is achieved, in part because people sing as they work.
 This system is also disrupted by modern business practices.

-By outlining a particular area on a map, Smits can quickly how the economics, labor needed, etc. for a given recipe.
+By outlining a particular area on a map, Smits can quickly see the economics, labor needed, etc. for a given recipe.
 A business plan follows.

-This can work bottom-up too in talking to farmers.
+This also works well in conversations with farmers.
 What is your land?
 How many hectares does it encompass?
 What do you normally grow?
 What is successful and what is not?
 What price do you normally get for what amount of that fruit?
 All of these data are entered into a database, along with soil samples, weather station measurements, and satellite imagery and can be viewed on google Earth.
 Smits shows them the maps piece by piece, assembling a model of hills and valleys where species are most productive.
 Together, they look at local and regional market demand, come up with best production plan for labor, timing, marketing, and equal profit for each member, for example.
-These maps can show people different risks — e.g., if we open this field, changes water, and may increase risk of flood.
-By displaying these data, the benefits of greater cooperation can be seen and even more benefits accrued: by selling via contract timed correctly for boat schedules, for example.
+These maps can show people different risks — e.g., if we open this field, how does it change water, increase risk of flood, etc. By displaying these data, the benefits of greater cooperation can be seen and even more benefits accrued: by selling via contract timed correctly for boat schedules, for example.
 Then, each farmer gets instructions about what to plant, how much to plant, and when.
 The farmer asks, “why?” and the full model can answer that question.

 Out of a billion hectares of appropriate land worldwide, planting 500 million in sugar palms and converting to biofuel could replace all world oil by 2030.